allenrobel/ndfc-python/README.md

 1. We have removed the example scripts and libraries for fabrics for now.
    These will be replaced with code from the DCNM Ansible Collection which we are modifying to work without Ansible.
+2. For now, we need to use the ``relative-imports`` branch from the DCNM Collection.

 ## Libraries